WWitman/swagger-node-slack/README-blog2.md

 ### What happened?

-We've seen how easy it is to create a Slack "WebHooks Integration command" integration with a `swagger` back-end API.
+We've seen how easy it is to create a Slack WebHooks Integration command with a `swagger` back-end API.
 The `swagger` API proxied a request to a stock price service and posted the response back to Slack via a Slack WebHook Integration.
 Slack retrieved the response and printed it to the chat window.

 ### What next?